 Adams was never a fiery orator or a popular leader in the growing independence movement.
 However, his essays combined a thorough knowledge of the law, careful analysis of historical perspectives, and inspiring pleas for liberty.
-In 1772, Adams successfully defended the British officers who were indicted for their roles in the Boston Massacre.
-The acquittal was unpopular at the time, but Adams’ respect for the right to an adequate legal defense eventually enhanced his reputation.
+Adams successfully defended the British officers who were indicted for their roles in the Boston Massacre.
+The acquittal was unpopular, but Adams’ respect for the right to an adequate legal defense enhanced his reputation.
 Adams gained further fame for his opposition to the Stamp Act, and he was elected to the Massachusetts state legislature in 1773.

 Adams was appointed to a committee to draft the Declaration of Independence.
 Although he was a compelling author, Adams left the writing to Thomas Jefferson and used his abilities to ensure that the document was adopted.
 For his efforts, Jefferson referred to Adams as “…the great pillar of support to the Declaration of Independence, and its ablest advocate and champion on the floor of the House.”

 Adams and his son, John Quincy Adams, sailed to France in 1779.
 During their two-year stay, Adams negotiated a critical alliance with France.
-France contributed money, munitions, and military force that helped sustain the Continental Army during the American Revolution.
+France contributed money, munitions, and military force, which helped sustain the Continental Army during the American Revolution.
 A French naval presence helped ensure victory at the Battle of Yorktown.

-Adams’ trip to France was the first of many extended periods away from Abigail and his young family.
 In 1779, Congress chose Adams to negotiate treaties for peace and commerce with Great Britain.
-He served as the U.S. envoy to France and the Netherlands from 1780 to 1785, and negotiated the 1783 Treaty of Paris that ended the Revolutionary War.
+He served as the US envoy to France and the Netherlands from 1780 to 1785 and negotiated the 1783 Treaty of Paris that ended the Revolutionary War.

 Political parties began to form during Adams’ term in office.
-The Federalist Party was led by Alexander Hamilton, a brilliant man whose foreign birth made him ineligible for the nation’s highest office.
-The opposing Democratic-Republican Party was led by Thomas Jefferson, who advocated strong relations with France.
-Adams aligned himself with the Federalist Party, and was selected to be its presidential nominee in 1796.
+Alexander Hamilton, a brilliant man whose foreign birth made him ineligible for the nation’s highest office, led the Federalist Party.
+Thomas Jefferson, who advocated strong relations with France, led the opposing Democratic-Republican Party.
+Adams aligned himself with the Federalist Party and was selected to be its presidential nominee in 1796.
 By a margin of only 3 votes, Adams won the presidency and Thomas Jefferson became his vice president.
-It was the only time in U.S. history that the nation’s two highest offices were held by opponents from different political parties.
+It was the only time in US history that opponents held the nation’s two highest offices from different political parties.

 In a move considered to be one of his greatest political mistakes, Adams kept George Washington’s entire Cabinet.
 The group’s allegiance was to Alexander Hamilton, which would weaken Adams’ administration.
 A deep rift formed between the two men’s factions within the Federalist Party.

 The Quasi-War was a naval battle between the United States and France.
 Fought between 1798 and 1800, the undeclared war began with France’s seizure of American commercial ships that were trading with England.
-In 1796, France refused to receive the new U.S. Minister.
+In 1796, France refused to receive the new US Minister.
 The following year, Adams reported on France’s refusal and reminded Congress of the need to “place our country in a suitable posture of defense.”
-Informed of a secretive 1798 French attempt to secure a large bribe from America for the restoration of peaceful relations, Congress authorized Adams to acquire and man ships for war with France.
+Congress then authorized Adams to acquire and man ships for war with France.

 The 1799 death of George Washington shattered any remnants of unity within the Federalist Party, leaving Adams vulnerable as he sought re-election in 1800.
 Once ardent patriots who worked together to free a great nation from the tyranny of King George III, Thomas Jefferson and John Adams waged a bitter battle for the presidency.
 When the electoral votes were counted, Jefferson won by a margin of 73 to 65 votes.

 Deeply depressed, Adams retired to his farm in Quincy without attending Jefferson’s inauguration.
-In 1804, the 12th Amendment to the U.S. Constitution was passed.
+In 1804, the 12th Amendment to the US Constitution was passed.
 The Amendment altered the electoral process, doing away with the system that allowed members of opposing political parties to hold the two highest offices.
-Adams’ son, Charles, succumbed to alcoholism in 1800, followed by daughter Abigail (“Nabby”) of cancer in 1816, and wife Abigail in 1818.